How To Know If You Have A Second Degree Burn

 Steps to follow:

-Burns can be divided into three different categories: first-degree burns, second-degree burns and third-degree burns.
+Burns can be divided into three different categories: first-degree burns, second-degree burns, and third-degree burns.
 Second-degree burns affect the epidermis, the outer layer of skin, as well as the dermis, the second layer.
-This type of injury, also known as partial thickness burns, interfere with the skin's functions which, due to the damage sustained, cannot regulate the temperature in that area or protect it from infections.
+This type of injury, also known as partial thickness burns, interferes with the skin's functions which, due to the damage sustained, cannot regulate the temperature in that area or protect it from infections.
+Furthermore, the affected area may appear wet or moist due to fluid loss from damaged skin.

 But how do you know if you have a second-degree burn?
 These are the main symptoms: